Questions & Answers

 Q: What beliefs do we need to develop so a person like Manson cannot manipulate us to carry out their destructive beliefs?

 I believe there is a spiritual void within every person.
 A relationship with the Creator of the universe gives a proper identity and only then do we begin to see others as we should.
 As we place value on our own lives and relationship with God, we begin to place value on the lives of others.
 In other words, as we come to know who we are in God's family, we come to know those in his family.
-As a result, we won't believe we need a cult like the Manson Family, but instead see ourselves in need of a loving Heavenly Father.
+As a result, we won't believe we need a cult-like the Manson cult, but instead see ourselves in need of a loving Heavenly Father.
+When He fills our need for love and acceptance, our dependence on others wanes.

 Q: Was Manson a racist or a white supremacist?